ImNotDarren/CarPricePrediction/README.md

 ## <a name="link-part-4">Algorithm</a>

+**Web Scraping**

+1. Getting used car list url
+2. Using the url of the first page to get the urls of the first 60 pages.
+3. Scraping name, price, mileage information from every page.
+4. Scraping every used car's individual page link from every page.
+5. Scraping each used car's page to get color, drivetrain, mpg, fuel type, transmission and engine information.
+6. Saving the information in a dataframe and then saving into a csv file for modeling.

 **Feature Engineering**

 1. Converting fuel type, car make and model, transmission into dummies.
 2. Converting MPG into int type by add lowest mpg to highest mpg.
 3. Breaking down car engines into liters and volts.
 4. Breaking down drivetrain into 2-wheel-drive and 4-wheel-drive

 **Models**